 An online bachelor’s in advanced manufacturing can help you gain skills and technical knowledge in this in-demand career track.
 Explore the salary expectations, typical coursework, and career opportunities for advanced manufacturing degree holders.
-Use this Campus Explorer guide to find answers to common questions about programs in manufacturing.
+Use this Campus Explorer guide to find answers to common questions about programs in manufacturing, so you can get started in this exciting field.

 What Is an Online Bachelor’s in Advanced Manufacturing?

 A degree in advanced manufacturing focuses on the engineering and manufacturing topics that help design and operate the future of manufacturing technology.
-Study the supply chain, product development, material selection, quality control, and other features of the industry to help power the future of manufacturing.
+In this field, you’ll study the supply chain, product development, material selection, quality control, and other features of the industry to help power the future of manufacturing.

 As a student in one of these bachelor’s degree programs, the exact courses you’ll study vary depending on your school of choice.
 Here are some common topics you can expect as part of your degree program: